developStorm/office-hours-queue/README.md

 $ echo -n "goodpassword" > deploy/secrets/postgres_password
 ```

-Take your client ID from your Google OAuth2 application credentials, and insert the value into `QUEUE_OAUTH2_CLIENT_ID` in `deploy/docker-compose-dev.yml` or `deploy/docker-compose-prod.yml` depending on your environment (more on that later).
+`cp deploy/env.example deploy/.env`, then filling out the `.env` file with your OIDC info.
 You'll also want to insert the client secret in `deploy/secrets/oauth2_client_secret`.

 Finally, the queue needs a password with which it controls access to the `/api/metrics` endpoint.
 Generate a password with: